The big 3 consulting firms: why McKinsey, BCG, and Bain are the most prestigious

 A big difference in McKinsey compared to other firms is the ‘one-firm’ partnership model.
 The firm operates as a single, global entity with a very strong shared culture and norms.
 This allows for both bringing the best of the firm to clients as well as truly global staffing for its consultants.
 The degree of international mobility is the highest among its peers (with the obvious downside of a less sustainable lifestyle).

-Compared to the other two strategy consulting firms, McKinsey has the biggest expenditure on research through their internal knowledge developing efforts as well as their external arm, the McKinsey Global Institute.
+Compared to the other two strategy consulting firms, McKinsey has the biggest expenditure on research through their internal knowledge-developing efforts as well as their external arm, the McKinsey Global Institute.

 McKinsey also invests significantly in maintaining its alumni network.
 The firm has also developed the biggest number of Fortune 500 leadership executives, with whom it still has close ties.
 McKinsey regularly organized knowledge and networking events with alumni and current consultants alike.

 McKinsey has a very favorable leave policy.
 Consultants can take up to 3 months of extra unpaid vacation per year.
-In many offices, consultants can take an educational leave to continue their studies with a Ph.D., MBA, engage in social work, or take on a secondment.
+In many offices, consultants can take an educational leave to continue their studies with a Ph.D., or MBA, engage in social work, or take on a secondment.

 Common feedback about McKinsey from its employees: